If you love Thanksgiving and cranberries, don’t miss this fun way to celebrate with Thanksgiving slime!

 When I saw the cranberries go on sale early this year, I knew I had to make cranberry slime!

-This Thanksgiving science experiment was fun for the kids and for me, and it tasted pretty similar to the real thing, too.
+This Thanksgiving slime experiment was fun for the kids and for me, and it tasted pretty similar to the real thing, too.

 Xanthan gum is known for its ability to cause stomach upset if eaten in large quantities.